Developing positive behaviors.

 - Reducing Accessibility and Availability of Tobacco to Youth

 - Reducing Youth Exposure to Environmental Tobacco Smoke

 - Reducing The Prevalence of Tobacco Use Among High Risk Youth Populations.

 SWAT is Florida’s statewide youth organization working to mobilize, educate and equip Florida youth to revolt against and de-glamorize Big Tobacco.
 The goals of SWAT are to prevent and reduce tobacco use among youth and to protect youth from secondhand smoke.
 Youth in SWAT are engaged in activities that educate their peers and policy makers about the need to change social norms related to tobacco.
 SWAT is committed to developing leadership skills in youth through training in tobacco issues, media literacy, policy development process, presentation skills, and evaluation.
 Through empowering the youth of SWAT and providing leadership opportunities on the state and local levels, it builds the capacity of its advocates to enable environmental and policy change.

 Too many girls and young women develop low self-esteem from hang-ups about looks and consequently fail to reach their full potential in later life.
 The Dove Self-Esteem Fund (DSEF) was established as an agent of change to inspire and educate girls and young women about a wider definition of beauty.
-The DSEF is committed to help girls build positive self-esteem and a healthy body image, with a goal of reaching 5 million girls globally by 2010.
-It has already reached 2 million young women.
+The DSEF is committed to help girls build positive self-esteem and a healthy body image.

 The Dove Self-Esteem Fund is part of the Dove Campaign for Real Beauty, a global effort designed to widen today’s stereotypical view of beauty.
 In the U.S., the DSEF supports the Boys and Girls Club of America to help build confidence in girls 8-17 with after-school programs, self-esteem building events and educational resources.